 Some EVs from popular manufacturers can tow a trailer, including Tesla, Polestar and Jaguar.
 However, it varies depending on the model.

-Below are some of the best type-approved battery EVs with the biggest towing capacity:
+Below are some of the best type-approved electric cars that can tow a caravan – with the biggest towing capacities:

 The Tesla Model X was the first EV capable of towing; however, recently, the Tesla Model 3 and Model Y have been opened up to towing, with the 3 obtaining a towing capacity of 1,000kg and the Y having a towing capacity of 1,600kg.
 The advantage of using a Tesla for towing is that they come with a Tow Package and Trailer Mode, which can help aid in a smoother and safer journey.